-Oscar Wilde said, “Experience is simply the name we give our mistakes.”
-Albert Einstein said, “The only source of knowledge is experience.”
-Mistakes are a great source of learning for us.
-I often tell people or organizations I am advising that I frequently know more about what you shouldn’t do than what you should do.
-In the case of user experience, at least in the context of our typical clients’ foci of websites, apps, and Saas offerings, is a relatively new undertaking.
-As with any new undertaking, there is a lot to be learned from early mistakes.
-My first experience with user experience in this context was as an owner of a digital agency.
+Oscar Wilde once said, “Experience is simply the name we give our mistakes.”
+Additionally, Albert Einstein once said, “The only source of knowledge is experience.”
+We treat mistakes as a great source of learning.
+User experience is a relatively new undertaking in our clients’ typical foci of websites, apps, and Saas offerings.
+Thus, we learn a lot from early mistakes.
+My first experience with UX in this context was as an owner of a digital agency.
 I developed a user experience process that was our unique value proposition to clients.
-While other agencies in the early 2000s were focused on design, we were focused on strategy and the user experience required to serve the strategy.
-(Sidenote, I still love Don’t Make Me Think.)
-Since then I have had the opportunity to span the continuum of helping Fortune 10 companies build user experience teams all the way down to helping organizations hire their one and only UX hero.
-My goal with this post is to help illuminate two of the common mistakes we see in organizations implementing or growing user experience practices.
+While other agencies in the early 2000s focused on design, we focused on strategy.
+Since then, I’ve helped Fortune 10 companies build user experience teams.
+I’ve also helped organizations hire their one and only UX professional.
+Here are two common mistakes we see in organizations attempting to implement user experience practices:

 Mistake #1: Lack of support from the top

-Organizations are much more likely to be successful when middle management steps up and “sells” innovative ideas.
-However, sometimes it seems leadership can give a thumbs up to building a UX practice without adequately funding the effort.
-They don’t fund the effort intellectually (taking time to understand its true value), financially (providing the funding necessary for a quality effort) or emotionally (cheerleading the effort through the organization).
+Organizations succeed when middle management steps up to “sell” innovative ideas.
+However, leadership sometimes approves building a UX practice without adequately funding the effort.
+They don’t fund the effort intellectually (taking time to understand its true value), financially (providing the funding necessary for a quality effort), or emotionally (cheerleading the effort through the organization).
 Avoid this mistake.
 Ensure that leadership funds UX efforts intellectually, financially, and emotionally.

 Mistake #2: UX not at the head of the table

-This can relate to Mistake #1.
-If leadership doesn’t intellectually grasp the value of UX then UX can be diminished and made ineffective.
-We often see UX not getting a seat at the head of the table in strategy conversations.
+Mistake #2 relates to Mistake #1.
+If leadership doesn’t intellectually grasp the value of UX, then UX can be diminished and made ineffective.
+UX often isn’t given a seat at the head of the table in strategy conversations.
 In some organizations, UX can even sit downstream of design.
-I cannot tell you how many user experience professionals have told me they have been asked to create wireframes for a design that has already be done.
+Avoid this mistake.
+Give UX a seat at the table during strategy conversations.